curl/everything-curl/usingcurl/timeouts.md

 participants in the transfer.

 The result of this is that sometimes Internet transfers take a long time.
-Further, most operations in curl have no time-out by default!
+Further, most operations in curl have no time-out by default.

 ## Maximum time allowed to spend